openbrewerydb/openbrewerydb/README.md

 ## ⚙️ Scripts

-These are the npm scripts used to maintain this dataset.
+The following npm scripts help maintain and manage the dataset:

+### Data Management
-- `npm run csv:combine` - Combine CSVs from country/state-region folders into `breweries.csv`
+- `npm run csv:combine`
+  - Combines all individual CSV files from country/state-region folders into a single `breweries.csv`
+  - Useful when you've made changes to individual state files and need to update the main dataset

-- `npm run csv:split` - Split `breweries.csv` into country/state-region/city CSVs
+- `npm run csv:split`
-- `npm run contributors:add` - Add contributor (interactive CLI)
-- `npm run contributors:check` - Check if there are any missing contributors
+  - Splits the main `breweries.csv` into separate files by country/state-region
+  - Helps maintain organized, manageable data files for each region
+  - Creates directories if they don't exist

+### File Generation
-- `npm run contributors:generate` - Generate contributors into `README.md`
+- `npm run generate:ids`
-- `npm run generate:ids` - Generate unique OBDB IDs based on the brewery name and city and overwrite `breweries.csv`
+  - Creates unique OBDB IDs for each brewery based on name and city
+  - Automatically updates `breweries.csv` with new IDs
+  - Ensures no duplicate IDs exist in the dataset

-- `npm run generate:json` - Generate JSON from `breweries.csv` output to `breweries.json`
+- `npm run generate:json`
+  - Converts `breweries.csv` into a JSON format (`breweries.json`)
+  - Useful for applications that prefer working with JSON data
+  - Maintains data consistency across formats

-- `npm run generate:sql` - Generate PostgreSQL SQL from `breweries.csv` output to `breweries.sql`
+- `npm run generate:sql`
+  - Creates PostgreSQL SQL file from `breweries.csv`
+  - Includes table creation and data insertion statements
+  - Perfect for database implementations

+### Contributor Management
+- `npm run contributors:add`
+  - Interactive CLI tool to add new contributors
+  - Prompts for contributor information and contribution type
+  - Updates `.all-contributorsrc` file

+- `npm run contributors:check`
+  - Verifies if any contributors are missing from the list
+  - Helps maintain accurate recognition of all contributors

+- `npm run contributors:generate`
+  - Updates the Contributors section in `README.md`
+  - Generates contributor table with avatars and contribution types

+### Validation & Maintenance
-- `npm run validate` - Validate CSVs based on JSON Schema
+- `npm run validate`
+  - Validates all CSV files against the JSON Schema
+  - Checks for required fields and data format consistency
+  - Reports any validation errors that need attention

-- `npm run workflow:maintain` - Combine, generate, split (used when updating individual CSVs)
+- `npm run workflow:maintain`
+  - Comprehensive maintenance workflow that:
+    1. Combines all CSV files
+    2. Generates new IDs if needed
+    3. Creates JSON and SQL files
+    4. Splits back into individual state files
+  - Run this after making any dataset updates

 ## 👾 Community